Newer heart valves may let more people avoid surgery

 The new studies tested them in people at low risk and found them as good or superior to surgical ones.

-Results were published by the New England Journal of Medicine on Saturday.
+Results were discussed at an American College of Cardiology conference and published by the New England Journal of Medicine.